Armand Assante - A Life

 He spent ten years in the theater before his film debut in 1977, remaining a devoted student of Mira Rostova in New York for twenty five years.
 He mentored with Cliff Osmond with whom he developed roles and scripts for twenty years subsequently.
 He played the main stage of almost every regional theatre on the East Coast since he was nineteen years of age for the first ten years of his career.
-He attributes his longevity as a performer only through commitment to a creative process.

 During the 1970s, Assante was a regular on two NBC soap operas, How to Survive a Marriage as Johnny McGee and The Doctors as Dr. Mike Powers.
 His first film was The Lords of Flatbush (1974), although his work did not appear in the final cut of the film and the end credits misspelled his last name as Assanti.
 His first on-screen role was playing Sylvester Stallone's brother in Paradise Alley and a role that brought him greater attention came in 1980's Private Benjamin as a handsome Frenchman who becomes the love interest of a U.S. soldier played by Goldie Hawn.

-His leading participation in the Film "The Wanderers, Quest of the Demon Hunter", with Romanian Comedy Director Dragos Buliga's first film has received "Best Dramatic Feature" at The Philip K. Dick Film Festival in New York.
+His leading participation in the Film "The Wanderers, Quest of the Demon Hunter", in 2018 with Romanian Comedy Director Dragos Buliga's first film has received "Best Dramatic Feature" at The Philip K. Dick Film Festival in New York.